emruckle/Portfolio/README.md

 # Portfolio
 A collection of course and personal projects showcasing my skills and experience in various programming languages and technologies.
+See each individual project folder for more in depth information.

 ## Hamster Alert (Spring '24)
 - Technologies Used: Embedded Systems, Raspberry Pi, Python